Shalimov/emitter/README.md

 ## What for?
 It's a simple implementation of event emitter that helps you to implement observers in your application.
-This implementation also provide ability to classify event and split them by several groups.
+This implementation also provides an ability to classify events and split them by several groups.

 ## Lets go: